-Green Mountain LLC has paid five installments and as of December 31, 2020 has \$1,660,970 outstanding on the commitment.
-The Developer was slow to make the 2020 payment.
-It was received in March 2021.
+Green Mountain LLC has paid four installments and as of December 31, 2021, has \$1,473,606 outstanding on the commitment.

 A second development, Green Mountain Estates, has been conditioned with their subdivision approval to pay to the City a proportionate share of the trunk line sewer improvements project as well.
 A payment of \$1,236 will be assessed to each of the 346 lots in the subdivision to be paid at time of building permit issuance for a total contribution of approximately \$427,656.
+At the end of December 31, 2021, the City has collected \$296,664.